-- If the text change is approved, it is adopted into the UDO.
+- If the text change is approved, it is adopted into the UDO; and,

-- Either the neighborhood or the city funds an investigation of the significance of the buildings, structures, and/or sites of the proposed HOD, as well as the boundaries of the area.
+- Either the neighborhood or the city funds an architectural and historical investigation (designation report) of the significance of the buildings, structures, and/or sites of the potential HOD, as well as the boundaries of the area;

-- RHDC’s report is presented to City Council, which then sends the report to the North Carolina Department of Cultural Resources (NCDCR) for review.
+- The designation report, RHDC’s recommendation, and citizen support are presented to City Council.
+If City Council direct staff to initiate the Zoning Overlay Process, the report is sent to the North Carolina Department of Cultural Resources (NCDCR) for review; and,

 What is typically regulated?

 - Parking (total square footage and location)

 - Building height

 - Architectural features

 *The HOD-S regulations are the same as HOD-G, except regulations only apply to the first 50 percent of a primary building, some additions, the front yard, and the first 25 percent of a vacant lot (adjacent to the street right-of-way), and when new construction is proposed.
 Corner lots are subject to more review because they are adjacent to two rights-of-way and measurements will be taken from both streets.

 Regulations are enforced with other zoning regulations during the standard permitting process.